pcoffey/pythongta5/README.md

 WHat set a frame/two lines that are attached to the user/car then form there detect if they
 moving along the lanes we are detecting.
 (going to need better computer, this one is not paying high enough graphics)

+## 7 Use the lanes to try steer
+Use the lanes to try steer.
+If too close to one side try to turn to the other side.
+Script can now go straight, right and left.
+We have a shitty driver for now